- Is my Psiphon for Windows authentic?

 What VPN protocol is used by Psiphon for Windows?
 Why can't I connect?

 Psiphon uses the L2TP/IPSec VPN protocol.
 Your network's firewall may not allow the use of VPNs.
 Your home router may not be configured to pass through this VPN protocol; check your firewall settings to see that IPSec or L2TP pass-through is enabled.
 Your system’s IPSec Services may be disabled; check your service settings and enable this service to start automatically.

 I can connect to Psiphon for Windows in VPN mode, but why is it so slow?
 Sometimes web pages don't load at all.

 Certain networking hardware or Internet connections may cause performance problems for L2TP/IPSec which is the protocol used by Psiphon in VPN mode.
-Try disabling VPN mode.
+Try using SSH modes instead.

 When I connect to Psiphon for Windows in VPN mode, none of my web pages load.
 I get error messages indicating that a domain lookup failed.

 Psiphon restricts DNS traffic to white-listed, vetted DNS servers.
 The Psiphon client automatically configures your VPN DNS server settings.
 If you're getting errors related to DNS, check that you're not infected by the "DNS Changer" malware, which tries to change your DNS server settings.
 More info can be found here.

 How do I configure applications to use the Psiphon tunnel in SSH modes?